 - Provide nesting and sheltering sites.
 Different types of pollinators require different things.
 Potential nesting sites include trees (both living and dead), shrubs, brush piles, bare ground, and bee boxes.

-The North American Pollinator Protection Campaign offers free planting guides that are customized by region.
+- The North American Pollinator Protection Campaign offers free planting guides customized by region.
 These guides make it easy to figure out what you can plant to promote healthy pollinator habitat.
 All you need is your five-digit zip code!